kirbybri/bnl_larTpc_coldElec_fembTest/README.md

 - Data files are processed and summarized by analysis programs
 - Check to see if any errors are reported during measurement or analysis steps

-6)Check output summary plot and text file containing pedestal RMS measurements for each configuration + channel.
+6) Check output summary plot and text file containing pedestal RMS measurements for each configuration + channel.